-Journey to the UK Financial Conduct Authority — what should we expect?
+Journey to the FCA — what should we expect? - .PDF file.

 On 15 October 2012 the Financial Services Authority (FSA) published a document entitled ‘Journey to the FCA’.
 In the foreword to the document John Griffith-Jones, FCA Chairman-Designate, comments that it sets out how the Financial Conduct Authority (FCA) will approach its regulatory objectives and how it intends to ’ensure firms put consumers at the heart of their business’.
 The document forms a consultation and comments are invited until 14 December 2012.
 The document produced is interactive so comments can be made directly online.
 Feedback will be summarised and communicated back in early 2013.
 Although this document provides clarity on the current plans for the FCA, other more detailed consultative documents are also being produced and must be considered to fully understand the future proposed role of the FCA.
 Currently CP12/24 on Regulatory Reform: PRA and FCA regimes relating to aspects of authorisation and supervision and CP12/26 on Regulatory Reform: the PRA and FCA regimes for approved persons are live and open for comment.